jermp/sshash/README.md

 Create a New Release
 --------------------

-It is recommended to create a new release with the script `script/create_release.sh` which also includes the source code for the dependencies in `external`
-(this is not done by GitHub).
+It is recommended to create a new release with the script `script/create_release.sh` which **also includes the source code for the dependencies** in `external` (this is not done by GitHub).

 To create a new release, run the following command *from the parent directory*:

-    bash script/create_release.sh --release-name [RELEASE-NAME]
+    bash script/create_release.sh --format zip [RELEASE-NAME]

 for example